stephenredfield/InstructorResources/SeniorInstructorPromotion.md

     - The department has also started providing P&T mentors which will help you in preparation of your Dossier.
 2. "Peer evaluation of teaching"
     - For this the EECS P&T Committee will task several (2-3) reviewers to observe your teaching, perhaps interview you, and write a letter in support (or not) of your promotion.
-    - It is recommended to use the OSU [Peer-Review of Online Teaching Guidelines](https://senate.oregonstate.edu/sites/senate.oregonstate.edu/files/peer_review_observation_formrev.pdf) since course observation of online courses is very different from traditional courses
+    - It is recommended to use the OSU [Peer-Review of Online Teaching Guidelines](https://senate.oregonstate.edu/sites/senate.oregonstate.edu/files/peer_review_observation_formrev.pdf) since course observation of online courses is very different from traditional courses.
 3. "Candidate Signs Section X of the Dossier"
     - In this section you may sign away permission to view the dossier in its entirety (possibly containing negative reviews and letters)
-    - If you're unsure about this, ask your supervisor
+    - If you're unsure about this, ask your supervisor.
 4. Unit head: Meet with candidate
     - In this time-frame you'll meet 1:1 with the School Head to review the internal letters and learn whether or not they will support your promotion.
     - This is also an opportunity to chat with the School Head about your role changes as a promoted Instructor.